-- 11. Information regarding receipts and payments in reports to members, creditors, committees and other interested parties will normally be in the form of a summary account which should be prepared adopting the principles set out below and in paragraphs 18 to 40 of this IGN. - 12.
-Information provided should follow any legal requirements contained in the insolvency legislation and related subordinate legislation.
-Subject to such requirements, the information provided should be in a form that enables the reader to understand the financial outcome to the date of the receipts and payments account and relate it to information provided at the inception of the proceedings. - 13.
-Receipts and payments accounts should, where appropriate, show categories of items using the same headings as the statement of affairs, with the "estimated to realise" figures on the statement of affairs shown so that these latter figures can be compared with actual realisations to date.
-Where this is not appropriate (due, for example, to there having been material changes in the composition of the assets between the date to which the statement of affairs figures were made up and the date of insolvency), other categories may be used.
-In some cases it may also be necessary, in order to facilitate comparison between estimated and actual realisations, to reclassify or analyse statement of affairs figures.
+- 12. Information regarding receipts and payments in reports to members, creditors, committees and other interested parties will normally be in the form of a summary account which should be prepared adopting the principles set out below and in paragraphs 19 to 41 of this LIGN. - 13.
+Information provided should follow any legal requirement contained in CWUMPO/ BO and related subsidiary legislation.
+Subject to such requirements, the information provided should be in a form that enables the reader to understand the financial outcome up to the date of the receipts and payments account and relate it to information provided at the inception of the proceedings. - 14.
+Receipts and payments accounts should, where appropriate, show categories of items using the same headings as the statement of affairs, with the "estimated to realise" figures on the statement of affairs shown, so that these latter figures can be compared with actual realisations to date.
+Where this is not appropriate (due to, for example, there having been material changes in the composition of the assets between the date to which the statement of affairs figures were made up and the date of insolvency), other categories may be used.
+In some cases, it may also be necessary, in order to facilitate comparison between estimated and actual realisations, to reclassify or analyse figures in the statement of affairs.

-- 14. Receipts and payments accounts should reflect all transactions to date on a cumulative basis, as well as the figures since any previous receipts and payments accounts (if any) were provided. - 15.
-In the case of reports to secured creditors, the receipts and payments account may be in a specific format agreed with the chargeholder but should, so far as possible, adopt the provisions of this IGN. - 16.
-Where separate bank accounts have been opened for specific purposes (for example for fixed charge realisations), the transactions in such accounts should be incorporated in the receipts and payments accounts.
-There is no need to report that separate accounts have been operated, or transfers made between them (although receipts and payments accounts prepared for chargeholders may do so). - 17.
-Information which is to be provided in accordance with this IGN may be provided in a separate document issued with the receipts and payments account or by way of note.
+- 15. Receipts and payments accounts should reflect all transactions up to the relevant date on a cumulative basis, as well as the figures since any previous receipts and payments accounts (if any) were provided. - 16.
+In the case of reports to secured creditors, the receipts and payments account may be in a specific format agreed with the chargeholder but should, so far as possible, adopt the provisions of this LIGN. - 17.
+Where separate bank accounts have been opened for specific purposes (for example, for fixedcharge realisations), the transactions in such accounts should be incorporated in the receipts and payments accounts.
+There is no need to report that separate accounts have been operated, or transfers made between them (although receipts and payments accounts prepared for chargeholders may do so). - 18.
+Information which is to be provided in accordance with this LIGN may be provided in a separate document issued with the receipts and payments account or by way of a note.